 Fungal yeast also exists on the body of a dog, and usually isn’t a problem until there’s an overgrowth of yeast… This will result in a yeast infection.
 When an infection takes hold it can be a significant problem for your pooch causing the cells lining your dog's gut to become inflamed and irritated and/or their skin to become very sore and painful.

 A yeast infection can affect the urinary tract, mouth, and/or the skin, particularly in the armpits, paws, wherever skin folds or wrinkles, and ears which are the most common area of yeast build up.

 When yeast starts to overgrow like this, it is usually because there’s been a disturbance of the microbiome (which controls good digestion in the gut and in turn directly contributes to a good immune system), so something has thrown their natural bacteria balance off.

-Petlab Co.
-Pro Tip: Yeast growth is usually triggered by a shift in environment pH levels or temperature change - particularly heat.
+PetLab Co.
+Pro Tip: Yeast growth is usually triggered by a shift in environmental pH levels or a temperature change - particularly heat.
 So, as the cooler months approach, and the heating is turned up, your pup is more likely to suffer from a yeast infection…

 What Are The Dog Yeast Infection Symptoms?

 The longer your dog’s yeast infection goes untreated, the harder it will be to treat and rectify.
 So, being familiar with the following signs is essential as a pet owner…

 - Severe chewing, licking, or scratching at the suspected infected area

 - Red/Inflamed skin

 - Bad odor from the suspected infected area